 - Most of the woolen textile mills in India are situated in Punjab with Dhariwal being the largest center.
 The other centers are in Amritsar and Ludhiana.

 - The other important centers are Kanpur and Agra in Uttar Pradesh, Jaipur in Rajasthan, Gwalior in Madhya Pradesh, Jamnagar in Gujarat, Mumbai in Maharashtra, Bangalore in Karnataka and Srinagar in Kashmir.

 - The animal grazers of Jammu & Kashmir such as Bakkarwals and Gaddis of Himachal Pradesh rear sheep and supply wool.
 So, Jammu & Kashmir is a large producer of handloom woolen goods.

-- There are about 958 woollen units in India, the majority of them are in the small scale sector.
+- There are about 958 woolen units in India, the majority of them are in the small-scale sector.